-The goal of their WBL-system is to train employees and take on as many as possible.
-Most of them do stay in the company.
+The goal of their WBL-system is to train employees and take over as many as possible.
+And most of them do stay in the company.
 The company has introduced a six-month retention period where learners stay with the company after passing their final exams.
-During this time, mentors continue to be responsible for their learners to ensure good follow-up and allow learners to choose to work in another department if they are more interested in the position instead of leaving the company.
+During this time, mentors continue to be responsible for their learners to ensure good follow-up and allow learners to choose another department if they are more interested instead of leaving the company.
 The company considered it a challenge to always have competent and motivated staff as mentors for the learners.
 In fact, it is a challenge when a mentor leaves the company and needs to be replaced.